 An Introduction to the OIC

 History is full of catastrophic events that left their marks on the face of the world, and the Organisation of Islamic Cooperation (OIC) is also the product of a drastic event—the arson of Al-Aqsa Mosque in August 1969.
-The Organisation of Islamic Cooperation, which refers to itself as “the collective voice of the Muslim world,” was founded in May 1972 in a historic summit held in Rabat, Morocco on 25th September 1969 (12th Rajab 1389 Hijra of the Islamic calendar).
+The Organisation of Islamic Cooperation, which refers to itself as “the collective voice of the Muslim world,” was founded in a historic summit held in Rabat, Morocco on 25th September 1969 (12th Rajab 1389 Hijra of the Islamic calendar).

 Formerly, it was called the Organisation of Islamic Conference, which was changed to the Organisation of Islamic Cooperation in 2011.
 The OIC has 57 member states, of which 56 are sovereign, while one is in Palestine.
 Among the 56 sovereign OIC member states are Azerbaijan, the Kingdom of Jordan, Afghanistan, the United Arab Emirates, Indonesia, Uzbekistan, Iran, Pakistan, Turkey, Turkmenistan, Saudi Arabia, Iraq, etc.